cylc/cylc-uiserver/README.md

 We can start the hub with: `(venv) $ jupyterhub`, and navigate to [http://localhost:8000](http://localhost:8000).

-This start a JupyterHub instance, with the authenticator **jupyterhub.auth.PAMAuthenticator**, and the spawner **jupyterhub.spawner.LocalProcessSpawner**.
+This starts a JupyterHub instance, with the authenticator **jupyterhub.auth.PAMAuthenticator**, and the spawner **jupyterhub.spawner.LocalProcessSpawner**.
 Look at the file `jupyterhub_config.py` in this repository to confirm the spawner used, and the parameters passed.
 These parameters define the directory of static content, and also what is the command that the spawner in JupyterHub must